NathIMN/MatrixCalc/README.md

 **Linux**: Should work out of the box with most distributions **macOS**: Requires Xcode Command Line Tools **Windows**: Best compatibility with MinGW or MSYS2; may require path configuration

-## Version History

-- **v1.2**: Current version with cross-platform support
-- **v1.1**: Added fraction support and improved error handling
-- **v1.0**: Initial release with basic matrix operations

----

-*For bug reports or feature requests, please open an issue in the project repository.*